Buying a house in the Netherlands?

 - Funds for renovation: you can include funds for renovation, for instance to build an extension or renovate your kitchen.
 Yet your budget for renovation depends, like the normal part of your mortgage, on the market value of the property after renovations (with a maximum of 100 percent).

-There are a few things that might affect your ability to get a mortgage or limit your maximum mortgage:
+There are a few things that might affect your ability to get a mortgage in the Netherlands or limit your maximum mortgage:

-- Income situation: the type of contract you have affects your mortgage.
+- Income situation: the type of contract you have affects your mortgage in the Netherlands.
 Mortgage lenders calculate the maximum mortgage differently for employers who have variable working hours, a 0 hour contract, work via an employment agency or payroll company, have a business income or are self-employed.

 - Loans: students loans and other loans will lower your maximum mortgage.
 It will probably still be possible to get a mortgage, but lenders will take your loans into account.